Farafra Oasis: Egypt’s Most Isolated and Traditional Oasis

 Must-See Sights in Farafra

-Black Desert Just next to the White Desert, the Black Desert features volcanic hills and black-colored dunes, offering a stark and beautiful contrast.
+Black Desert, located just next to the White Desert, features volcanic hills and black-colored dunes, offering a stark and beautiful contrast.

 Palm Groves Enjoy a leisurely walk under the lush palm groves, offering a welcome shade from the desert sun.
 Don’t forget to sample some fresh dates.